Haaduken/coms327/README.md

 This programme emulates Conway's Game of Life within a graphical client.

 There are no currently known bugs with the code.

+There is, however, an issue due to being single threaded; Attempting to enter a new command while the previous command is still running will cause the newly input one to be disregarded.
+The program is locked until execution of the current command ends.
+This problem can be solved by multithreading the graphical drawing portion and the processing of user inputs.